Yehuhub/System-Programming-ex2/README.md

   Compile: gcc ex2b.c -Wall -o ex2b
   Run: ./ex2b
   input: no input
-  output: process <pid> win. for the process that finishes first
+  output: process <pid> win. for the process that finishes first,
           process <pid> surrender. for the process that didnt